 Liz has spent most of her professional career working for health-related nonprofits in the Washington, DC, area, including the Arthritis Foundation Metro DC Chapter, American Psychological Foundation, Advocates for Youth, and Spina Bifida Association of America.
 In her 20+ years in the fundraising field, she crafted hundreds of appeals, articles, annual reports, web pages, e-campaigns, and social media posts, utilizing people's stories to inspire others to give to their favorite causes.

 In 2021, Liz began freelancing to focus solely on writing and editing, her passions.
-She's done content and entertainment writing for several firms and is currently a deputy editor at Write My Wrongs, LLC, where she edits fiction and nonfiction books for those who are pursuing self-publication.
+She's done content and entertainment writing for several firms and is currently a deputy editor at Write My Wrongs Co, where she edits fiction and nonfiction books for those who are pursuing self-publication.

 She's currently working on her first novel, which was inspired by her love of all things creative.